microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 To get started we will need to download a copy of the Dynamics 365 CE Core Tools Nuget package locally which includes Solution Packager using the example code below from a PowerShell terminal.

 1. Open a PowerShell Terminal
-2. Navigate to the directory where you want the tools downloaded.
-The code below will create the folder structure *Tools\CoreTools* in the current directory
+2. Navigate to the directory that you want the tools downloaded to.
+Note that the code below will create the folder structure *Tools\CoreTools* in the current directory
-3. Copy & paste the code below into the terminal or
+3. Copy & paste the code below into the terminal or new script window if using PowerShell ISE and run t

 ```PowerShell
     $sourceNugetExe = "https://dist.nuget.org/win-x86-commandline/latest/nuget.exe"